Can I drive the morning after drinking alcohol?

 The research suggests people are failing to understand that just because you’ve been to sleep, it doesn’t mean you’re no longer affected by alcohol.

 “Many drivers who would not consider driving after a night in the pub fail to recognise the influence of alcohol on their body the next day, or simply choose to ignore its effects,” says Alice Granville, policy and research analyst from the Institute of Advanced Motoring.
 “Drivers need to take responsibility and use alternative means of transport after a heavy night drinking.”

 Whether it’s okay to drive the next morning depends on how much you’ve drunk – and if you’ve left enough time for your system to get rid of the alcohol.

 In general, alcohol is removed from the blood at the rate of about one unit an hour.
 But this varies from person to person.
-It can depend on your size and gender, as men tend to process alcohol quicker than women; how much food you’ve eaten; the state of your liver, and your metabolism (how quickly or slowly your body turns food into energy).
+It can depend on your size, how much food you’ve eaten; the state of your liver, and your metabolism (how quickly or slowly your body turns food into energy).

 You can’t speed up the process